TheGreatCorrine/TheGreatCorrine/README.md

 - 💞️**Educational software**: I am collaborating with the Rotman School of Management, University of Toronto, to develop an educational trading application for all __5k__ Rotman Students (including bachelors and masters).

-- 💰**Payroll Software**: I am designing an internal payroll software for Pair Genomics.
+- 💰**Payroll Software**: I am designing an internal payroll software for Re:Pair Genomics.

 ## 📈 Stats